Why Culture Matters in Mergers and Acquisitions

 - Include ‘why’ and ‘how’ to look at culture;

 - Create champions and track and sponsor the initiative; and

 - Sell the combined vision on a regular basis.
 Discuss the ‘why’ not just the ‘how’.

-To explore the subject of culture and how you can cultivate it in your family business in more detail, join the upcoming IFB National Conference on 6-7 June.
+To explore the subject of culture and growing your family business, join the upcoming IFB Conference on 4-5 June.

 Avondale is a multi-disciplinary corporate advisor.
 We specialise in providing unrivalled expertise in business sales, acquisitions, strategic advice and corporate finance for ambitious businesses in the UK and internationally.
 It is family owned and understands well both the challenges and ambitions of family and owner driven enterprises.Avondale has been established 27 years.
 Our success – and that of our clients – is founded on a bespoke, in-depth approach that delivers creative, intelligent solutions and outstanding results.

 Kevin enables business owners to enhance equity value, maximise business sales and acquisitions via mentoring.
 Working with his team he is also a successful lead dealmaker through his professional practice Avondale and has facilitated the sale and purchase of over 400 companies.